 Visiting a Museum

 As of 2016, public museums in Sweden do no longer charge an admission fee.
-Hence, also in Stockholm, you can visit a diverse set of museums for free!
+So you can visit a diverse set of museums for free!
 On the island of Skeppsholmen, you can, for instance, visit Moderna Museet, which is well-known for its contemporary art and design exhibitions.
 Just north of Gamla Stan, you can learn more about the history of the Mediterranean Sea Region at the Medelhavsmuseet, or step it up at the Dansmuseet right next door.
-Some non-public museums, such as the Nordiska Museet, have free admissions on certain days and times, so make sure to check the museums’ websites before your visit.
+Some non-public museums, such as the Nordiska Museet, have free admission on certain days and times, so make sure to check the museums’ websites before your visit.

 Loppis is the Swedish word for a ‘flea market,’ and the Swedes love partaking in one.
 Here, you find items that are truly unique and cannot be found or bought elsewhere.
-From vintage furniture and clothes to music and household electronics, flea markets are a helpful and fun way to either buy or sell personal belongings.
-They are plentiful and organized all-year round.
+From vintage furniture and clothes to music and household electronics, flea markets could be a great way to pick up a Swedish souvenir or to buy something you’re missing for the semester.
 From April to September, the well-known Hornstulls Marknad emerges on the western end of the island Södermalm during weekends.

 Swimming in Natural Water

 Gather your friends, coordinate who will bring what food, and set up the grill!
 Barbecuing does not need much planning.
-Rather, it can be a spontaneous activity that is perfect during the summer season.
-And by sharing the food that everyone brings, it does not have to cost much money either!
-Just like going for a swim, barbecuing is a very popular outdoor activity for many Swedes.
+Rather, it can be spontaneous — and perfect during the summer season or at the beginning of the fall semester.
+And by sharing the food that everyone brings, it does not have to cost much money either.
+Just like going for a swim, barbecuing is a very popular outdoor activity for many locals.
 And why not combine the two?
 Some of the best barbecue spots in Stockholm are directly at the waterfront.

 Berry and Mushroom Picking